 Here are some delicious ingredients to add to this apple stuffing:

-• crumble sausage: pan sear it separately and toss your bread cubes with it, after tossing bread in the apple, onion and celery butter mixture.
+- Crumble sausage: pan sear it separately and toss your bread cubes with it, after tossing bread in the apple, onion and celery butter mixture.

-• herbs: feel free to use other herbs, such as oregano, parsley (inside the stuffing, not just as garnish).
+- Herbs: feel free to use other herbs, such as oregano, parsley (inside the stuffing, not just as garnish).
 Or drop one of the herbs I suggested.
 I love complex flavor so my preference is to do all three, but you can just use two or even one.

-• dried fruits: raisins, dried cranberries, apricot we will really yummy in this apple stuffing
+- Dried fruit: raisins, dried cranberries, apricot we will really yummy in this apple stuffing

-• nuts: if you like to add some crunch to your stuffing, try adding some walnut, pecans or almonds.
+- Nuts: if you like to add some crunch to your stuffing, try adding some walnut, pecans, or almonds.

 Make Ahead and Reheating Instructions